-School grants are recorded and identified on the general ledger by grant name and fiscal year (i.e. SPED FY06, SPED FY05, etc.).
-We noted that while the aggregate balances were correct, the individual grants balances were, in most case, not accurate.
+In the prior year management letter, we indicated that the School grants are recorded and identified on the general ledger by grant name and fiscal year (i.e. SPED FY06, SPED FY05, etc.).
+We noted that while the aggregate balances were correct, the individual grants balances were, in most cases, not accurate.

 These errors resulted from the School Department coding revenue and expenditure activity to the wrong fiscal year.
 They were not detected and corrected on a timely basis because monthly reconciliations between the general ledger and the School Department's grant records were not performed.
-Since the City's grant reporting and compliance is based on the general ledger balances, it very important that these balances and the related activity are correct.
+Since the City's grant reporting and compliance is based on the general ledger balances, it is very important that these balances and the related activity are correct.

-The City should adopt a policy requiring monthly reconciliation of all general ledger grant balances and activity to the School grant records.
+We recommended that the City adopt a policy requiring monthly reconciliation of all general ledger grant balances and activity to the School grant records.
 Reconciliations quickly identify errors and ensure the accuracy of the monthly financial statements and underlying documentation.
 When reconciliations are performed infrequently errors can occur and remain uncorrected for a significant period of time.